PacktPublishing/ASP.NET-Core-1.0-High-Performance/ReadMe.md

-You can read more at https://www.packtpub.com/application-development/aspnet-core-10-high-performance?utm_source=github&utm_medium=repository&utm_campaign=9781785881893
+You can read more at [ASP.NET Core 1.0 High Performance] (https://www.packtpub.com/application-development/aspnet-core-10-high-performance?utm_source=github&utm_medium=repository&utm_campaign=9781785881893)

 Instructions
 Chapter 1, 4, 7, and 10 does not cotain any code files.